gushphp/ToInlineStyleEmailBundle/README.md

 About the author of the bundle
 ==============================
 **ToInlineStyleEmailBundle** has been originally developed by Roberto Trunfio.
 Currently, the bundle is mantained by Luis Cordova via the gushphp organization.

+The initial package on packagist robertotru was moved here to gushphp organization with the author consent for maintenance.